 1. Plan A Food Tour

-Choose a sample size food you both love (tacos! dumplings!) and map out all the best local spots to try 'em.
+Choose a sample-size food you both love (tacos! dumplings!) and map out all the best local spots to try 'em.
 Announce a winner at the end.

 For all you sports novices, hockey and basketball are currently in season.
 Scoop up some cheap tickets and boo the rival team over cheap drafts.
 Don’t have a professional team in your area?
 Check to see if a nearby college has a home game on its schedule, which can be just as fun—especially if nachos are involved.

 So what if it’s a little twee?
 Joint physical activity is always fun—and so is the après.
 (Hot cocoa with bourbon, darling?)